A proposal is a written offer to solve a technical problem

 that, you simply write a brief summary of each one of

-to write the abstract from the outline rather than from
+write the abstract from the outline rather than from the

 Another suggestion is that you give special attention